“When are you going to stop feeling sorry for yourself and do something?”

 “Men had guts in that era.”

 “Social values were different,” Stephen says.
-“The Stoics belittled physical pain, but not necessarily as a form of machismo.
-To them, the shame and social pain of having failed in one’s duty was more devastating than any physical suffering.”
+“The Stoics belittled physical pain, but not as a form of machismo.
+To them, the shame and social pain of failing in one’s duty was worse than any physical suffering.”

 Celia’s dad seems distracted by the underdone potatoes.